 Conviction of a DWI offense in Missouri comes with criminal and administrative penalties.
 For a first offense, points will be assessed to your license, and it will be suspended for 90 days.
 However, you can apply for restricted driving privileges.
 You may face various fines and fees, as well.
 Prior drug or alcohol-related convictions within a 5-year period increase your penalties as a repeat offender.

 Missouri’s Driver Improvement Program (DIP) offers courses that can, in many counties, prevent you from having points assessed to your driver’s license following certain types of tickets.
 If you complete one of these courses voluntarily and not in conjunction with a violation, your car insurance company may give you a break on your rate.
-It’s pretty common, but check with your carrier first to make sure this is something it offers.
+It’s pretty common but checks with your carrier first to make sure this is something it offers.

 Everyone loves to save money, and there are plenty of ways to save on your auto coverage.
 Carriers serving Missouri residents typically have a wide assortment of discounts available, many of which we’ve discussed above.
 Remember, a good credit score and a clean driving record are very useful for keeping your rates down.
-Also, if you can pay off a term of coverage upfront instead of in monthly installments, you usually get a lower rate.
-Take as high a deductible as you can, too, as your carrier will trade off with a lower premium.
+Also, if you can pay off a term of coverage up front instead of in monthly installments, you usually get a lower rate.
+Take as high a deductible as you can, too, as your carrier will trade-off with a lower premium.
 The most effective way to cut your car insurance cost, though, is to thoroughly comparison shop for the best quote when you’re in the market for a new policy.